Amazon Seller Newbie: My Epic Hunt for Cheap Products to Sell, and Yes, It Involves Puppets

 The title does include the necessary keyword “puppet,” but it’s still a bit on the short side with just 46 characters, shorter than Helium 10’s recommended 150 characters.

-There’s also room to optimize the listing with a more detailed description, only 468 characters, not even 1,000 characters.
+There’s also room to optimize the product listing with a more detailed product description, only 468 characters, not even 1,000 characters.
 I know personally, I’d want to read a little more about this if possible.
 How it moves, what its fabric is like, durability, etc.

 The plot thickens